loganmarchione/docker-php-startpage/FEATURES.md

 ```
 ### Custom user includes

-The startpage works out of the box (using a sample `config.json` file), but it's assumed the user will mount a Docker volume at `/var/www/html/user_includes` to include custom configuration files.
 These files are only loaded if they exist inside the `user_includes` directory.
-If they are not present, they are not loaded.
+If they are not present (or misspelled), they are not loaded.

 #### Custom centered zone in navbar
 The file `header_center.php` contains the HTML used to add extra info to the navbar (e.g., a custom search engine).
 This content will be centered in the navbar.
 Populate it as needed.